 Mistake #8: Marketing is a science

 Because we’ve become obsessed with measuring marketing, we assume it is a science.
 Sure we can quote page views and click-throughs but we still can’t easily measure reputation and rarely the customer’s ROI when using our software.
 I am a major proponent of planning measurement and tracking for every marketing program so you can see what is working and how well.
 However, I am also a big fan of testing and refining things that aren’t quite working when we think they should.
 Often times we spend marketing dollars on programs such as a direct mail piece and when it fails, we don’t take even a moment to find out why.
 We think because we did all the homework to ensure its success, it should have had better results but in reality, there is too much volatility in the real world for us to predict.
 Economic factors, competitive factors, social factors, even environmental factors (e.g. 911, Katrina) are wildcards as we execute a marketing program.
 However, when things fail, software companies often blame it on marketing as an unreliable concept and in reality it may be the product, the people or the pricing of the offer – things that the marketers may not control.
 As such, you owe it to yourselves to debrief on every marketing program that fails.

 With that said, don’t get mislead that lots of views and clicks mean lots of sales.
-Marketing success isn’t about open links and eyeballs, it’s about wallets opened.
+Marketing mistakes and success isn’t about open links and eyeballs, it’s about wallets opened.
 I can stand outside on the street corner and get lots of people to hear me yelling a message.
 Getting the target buyers to pay for my software is the only relevant metric.

 Mistake #9: More information is better